vignettist/vignettist.github.io/_posts/2015-02-17-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/faces/num_faces.png" class="chart image">

 If we look at the time-normalized data instead, this correlation is slightly expanded by about 3%.
-While this is a very small difference (and very difficult to observe directly in the graph) it is an indication that the time-normalization process reduced the "noise" in the original dataset slightly.
+While this is a very small difference (and very difficult to observe directly in the graph) it is an indication that the time-normalization process reduced the noise in the original dataset slightly.

 <img src="/images/fulls/social-interest/faces/num_faces_normalized.png" class="chart image">